Exercise 10.3: Do’s and Don’ts of Italian Dining 🍝🚫 #

 1. Fill in the Blanks #

-- parmigiano (Never put Parmesan on seafood pasta!)
+- parmigiano (Italians usually don’t put Parmesan on seafood pasta.)

 - lento (Italian meals are meant to be slow and social.)

-- ketchup (Adding ketchup to pasta is a crime against Italian cuisine.)
+- ketchup (Adding ketchup to pasta is a crime against Italian cuisine—at least emotionally.)

 - secondo (After primo, comes secondo—usually meat or fish.)